 A Christmas Carol VS The Muppet Christmas Carol

-As I mentioned above, Charles Dickens’s scenario is a lifetime thing, so the latest could be easily replaced by any of the adaptations you know.
-In fact, the screen puppet version (director – Brian Hanson, 1992) is still beloved after 27 years; and in the upcoming Christmas season, the huge generation of yesterday’s babies will probably be seated in front of the TV with their own kids.
+As I mentioned above, Charles Dickens’s scenario is a lifetime thing.
+Thus, the latest could be easily replaced by any of the adaptations you know.
+In fact, the screen puppet version (director – Brian Hanson, 1992) is still relevant after 27 years; and in the upcoming Christmas season, the huge generation of yesterday’s babies will probably be seated in front of the TV with their own kids.